micahwierenga/css-selector-basics/readme.md

 ## Style using Classes and IDs - Independent Practice

-Create a new work folder with an `index.html` and `styles.css` file inside.
+Create a new directory with an `index.html` and `styles.css` file inside.
 Using what we've done in class, see how far you can get through these exercises:

 - make an unordered HTML list of the following animals: